 Reporting is a key part of the audit process, not only in communicating the audit findings for the year, but also in ensuring the audit team are accountable to you in addressing the issues identified as part of the audit strategy.
-Throughout the year we will communicate with you through meetings with the Deputy Chief Finance Officer and the Joint Audit and Scrutiny Committee.
+Throughout the year we will communicate with you through meetings with the Head of Finance and the Joint Audit and Scrutiny Panel.
 Our communication outputs are included in Appendix 1.